JadeBetty/JadeBetty/README.md

 I know some of QuickDB too.

 ### Interested?
+- 💡 I want to: Learn more about Linux, and more about Python.
 - 💬 Ask me about DiscordJS
 - 📫 Contact me on Discord, my username is jadebetty
 - 😄 My pronouns are he/him